dA505819/dA505819.github.io/README.md

 Hi, I am Dhruv Aggarwal.

 ```
-Provides you with all the information.
+Gives you all the information.
 ````
+##Feedback

+Hope you give a feedback.